John Chrysostom

 Γεγονότα ζωής

-- educated — 367
+- Educated — 367

 Studied rhetoric under the pagan sophist Libanius, who reportedly called John his natural successor.

-- tonsured — 372
+- Tonsured — 372

 Entered monastic life in mountains outside Antioch; severe asceticism damaged his health permanently.

-- ordained — 386
+- Ordained — 386

 Ordained priest by Bishop Flavian; preached the famous Homilies on the Statues (387).

-- consecrated — 398
+- Consecrated — 398

 Consecrated Archbishop of Constantinople after being brought against his will from Antioch.

-- council — 403
+- Council — 403

 Deposed at Synod of the Oak by Theophilus of Alexandria's faction; briefly restored then deposed again.

-- exiled — 404
+- Exiled — 404

 Final exile to Cucusus in remote Armenia; continued extensive correspondence with Olympias and others.

-- died — 407
+- Died — 407

 Forced to march from Cucusus toward Pityus; died en route at Comana Pontica.
 Last words "Glory to God for all things".

-- translated — 438
+- Translated — 438

 Relics translated to Constantinople by Emperor Theodosius II and Patriarch Proclus.